spokestack/spokestack.io/content/docs/iOS/getting-started.md

 #### I want the user to tap a button before talking

 If a wakeword-driven experience isn't for you, or if you want to give users a tap-to-talk option, just call `pipeline.start()` followed by `pipeline.activate()` in the action of whatever button you want to activate the microphone.
 This skips the wakeword step of the pipeline and starts the automatic speech recognition (ASR) component directly.
-ASR will stop automatically after the user is silent for a few seconds (how _many_ seconds is one of the configuration parameters we hinted at earlier) or after a preconfigured timeout is reached, but if you need to stop listening immediately for any reason, just call `pipeline.stop()`.
+ASR will stop automatically after the user is silent for a few seconds (how _many_ seconds is one of the configuration parameters we hinted at earlier) or after a preconfigured timeout is reached, but if you need to stop listening immediately for any reason, just call `pipeline.deactivate()`.
+You can then call You can also call `pipeline.activate()` to start ASR again or `pipeline.stop()` to shut the pipeline down completely.

 ## Understanding your users